 Programs spend much of their time under development in an ill-typed or incomplete state, even if the final artifact is well-typed.
-Tools should support this by providing type information even for ill-typed or syntactically invalid programs.
-An analogy is infallible parsers, which perform error recovery and provide an AST for all input texts, even if they don't adhere to the parser's syntax.
+Tools should support this by providing type information even for ill-typed programs.
+An analogy is infallible parsers, which perform error recovery and provide an AST for all input texts.

 Program analysis can still flag type errors, which may be presented to the user with red squiggly underlining.
-Formalizing this, rather than a judgment $\Gamma \vdash M : T$, for an input term M, there is a judgment $\Gamma \vdash M \Rightarrow N : T$ where N is an output term where some subterms are flagged as having type errors, written N. Write erase(N) for the result of erasing flaggings: erase(N) = erase(N).
+Formalizing this, rather than a judgment $\Gamma \vdash M : T$, for an input term M, there is a judgment $\Gamma \vdash M \Rightarrow N : T$ where N is an output term where some subterms are flagged as having type errors, written \underline{N} .
+Write erase(N) for the result of erasing flaggings: erase(\underline{N}) = erase(N).